EmilienDupont/emiliendupont.github.io/_posts/2017-11-05-hello-test.md

 #### The effects of momentum

+Spiralling towards the minimum.

 <img src="{{ site.url }}/imgs/optim_viz_momentum.png" style="align:center; width:300px;">

 #### Standard SGD does not get you far

+SGD without momentum consistently performs the worst.
+I

 ## Classic optimization test functions

-There are many famous [test functions for optimization](https://en.wikipedia.org/wiki/Test_functions_for_optimization) which are useful for testing convergence, precision, robustness and performance of optimization algorithms.
+There are many famous [test functions](https://en.wikipedia.org/wiki/Test_functions_for_optimization) for optimization which are useful for testing convergence, precision, robustness and performance of optimization algorithms.
 I implemented interactive visualizations for two of these functions as they showcase interesting behaviour which does not appear in the above function.
-The visualizations can be found here: [Rastrigin function]() and [Rosenbrock function]().
+The visualizations can be found here: [Rastrigin function](https://bl.ocks.org/EmilienDupont/2141380d9332c37b52f8385ca225703f) and [Rosenbrock function](https://bl.ocks.org/EmilienDupont/f97a3902f4f3a98f350500a3a00371db).

 #### Rastrigin

-A [Rastrigin function](https://en.wikipedia.org/wiki/Rastrigin_function) is a quadratic bowl with a grid of sine bumps of top which create a large number of local minima.
+A [Rastrigin function](https://en.wikipedia.org/wiki/Rastrigin_function) is a quadratic bowl overlayed with a grid of sine bumps which create a large number of local minima.
 In this example, SGD with momentum outperforms all other algorithms using the default parameter settings.
 The speed built up from the momentum allows it to power through the sine bumps and converge to the global minimum when other algorithms don't.
-Of course, this would not necessarily be the case if the sine bumps had been scaled or spaced differently, but it is interesting to
+Of course, this would not necessarily be the case if the sine bumps had been scaled or spaced differently.
+But this shows that there is no single algorithm that will perform the best on all functions, even on these simple 2D cases.

 #### Rosenbrock

+The [Rosenbrock function](https://en.wikipedia.org/wiki/Rosenbrock_function) has a single global minimum inside a parabolic shaped valley.
+Most algorithms rapidly converge to this valley, but it is typically difficult to converge to the global minimum within this valley.

 Adaptive learning rate algorithms sometimes "slow down" too much when it is safe to go fast.

 In general well tuned SGD with momentum works better than adaptive algorithms.
 However, it is difficult to change learning rate.
-To read more about optimization algorithms in deep learning I also recommend this great blog post.
+To read more about optimization algorithms in deep learning I also recommend this great [blog post](http://ruder.io/optimizing-gradient-descent/index.html).